shelbyspees/resume/resume.md

 - Updated Terraform codebase to modify network configuration
 - Leveraged AWS Application Autoscaling to scale DynamoDB read/write capacity for regular spikes in activity, saving more than $3000/month in capacity costs
 - Worked closely with Data Engineering team to isolate and debug deployment issue on Airflow server
-- Initiated test suite build-out and AWS Ruby SDK upgrade in internally-developed Rails deployment tool

-### Event Simple | <small>Carson, CA</small>

-**Software Engineer Consultant (Volunteer)**, April to May 2018

-- Consulted on design specification for event planning and budget application
-- Refactored Express.js codebase to use environment variables for API keys and other secrets
-- Built prototype Todo checklist feature using Sockets.io
-- Developed Vendor Search functionality using Yelp API

 ### Grindr | <small>West Hollywood, CA</small>

 **Associate Site Reliability Engineer**, August 2017 to January 2018

 - Worked with SRE team to reduce downtime and cost, and to improve and migrate to new infrastructure
-- Developed open-source RPM build orchestration tool in Ruby to enable CI/CD for CentOS 7 packages: github.com/grindrlabs/revolution
+- Developed rpm package build orchestration tool in Ruby to enable CI/CD for CentOS 7 packages: github.com/grindrlabs/revolution
-- Mentored junior teammate in soft skills and technical skills, including Git workflows
+- Mentored junior colleagues, teaching team collaboration skills such as Git workflows

 ### The Aerospace Corporation | <small>El Segundo, CA</small>
 **Software Engineer** (Associate Member of Technical Staff), September 2015 to August 2017